SAMM — SecuryTik Active Mikrotik

 The setup wizard

-The Wizard tab collects everything in nine short steps and pushes
+The Wizard tab collects everything in ten short steps and pushes

 the full configuration to the router in one batch at the end.
 Nothing is sent until you